TC-2026-0618-A

 May 13, 2026

-Penetration Test Sweep — Compliance Worker (Claude Opus 4.7)
+AI-Assisted Internal Security Review — Compliance Worker (Claude Opus 4.7)

-Targeted code-level pen-test sweep of the sigmashake-compliance worker shipped 3 defense-in-depth hardenings: (1) open-redirect in the staff /compliance/login handler — old check accepted backslash sequences some browsers normalise to //host; now rejects backslashes, length-caps the next-URL, re-parses with the URL constructor, and verifies host equality before redirecting.
+Targeted code-level AI-assisted security review of the sigmashake-compliance worker shipped 3 defense-in-depth hardenings: (1) open-redirect in the staff /compliance/login handler — old check accepted backslash sequences some browsers normalise to //host; now rejects backslashes, length-caps the next-URL, re-parses with the URL constructor, and verifies host equality before redirecting.
 (2) Input shape validation on POST /api/v1/verify — now enforces lowercase-hex regex for content_hash (SHA-256, 64 chars), signature (Ed25519, 128 chars), and a strict kid charset before reaching crypto.subtle.
 (3) Public sub-processor feed minimisation — stripped notes_md from GET /api/v1/sub-processors.json (could leak vendor SDK versions or internal DPA refs); public feed is now id/name/url/category/data_access only.
 Reviewed clean: all D1 queries parameterized, staff routes gated by CIDR-allowlist → auth → same-origin → CSP+nonce, Discord webhook host-allowlist, HMAC nonce+TS replay cache, Object Lock 90d on R2.

 Apr 30, 2026